Conserving Your Fridge's Energy

 The Switch Lab also found that keeping the door closed was the best way to save energy with your refrigerator, above and beyond keeping the refrigerator full, which did not seem to have too much effect either way on the overall energy usage.

-Other Money Saving Tips for Refrigerators
+Other Money-Saving Tips for Refrigerators

-Your refrigerator's coils are located at the back or bottom of your fridge and dust and debris on the coils reduces the fridge's energy efficiency and its ability to cool.
+Your refrigerator's coils are located at the back or bottom of your fridge.
+Dust and debris collects on the coils, reducing the fridge's energy efficiency and its ability to cool.
 You can save money on unnecessary repairs by keeping these clean and tidy.
 Dust the coils every few months—you can use a vacuum cleaner to complete the task quickly.

 Brief History of Refrigeration

 Even after Linden's discovery, ice boxes were still in wide use in the early part of the 20th century.
-While these old boxes that used actual ice may have been more energy efficient from an electricity perspective, they certainly were harder to deal with and less reliable.
+While these old boxes that used actual ice may have been more energy efficient from an electricity perspective, they certainly were less reliable and harder to maintain.